-- Once the timers go off, remove the food from the grill.
-If you allow items to stay resting on thr grill, even if you turn the heat off, you will dry your meat out, and it will be tough.
+- Once the timers go off, immediately remove the food from the grill.
+If you allow items to stay resting on the grill, even if you turn the heat off, you will dry your meat out, and it will be tough.

 - Place all your food back on a large tray like before, and bring it inside.